jeanphilippe-mh/Okuru/README.md

 # Okuru
 送る(Okuru, "to send") is a [snappass](https://github.com/pinterest/snappass) **fork/reimplementation" in Golang** with the echo web framework adding API (for Password only at the moment) and File upload.

 You can use it to temporary store safely password(s) and file(s).

 ## Security

 Passwords are encrypted using Fernet symmetric encryption, from the cryptography library.
-A random unique key is generated for each password, and is never stored; it is rather sent as part of the password link.
+A random unique key is generated for each password and is never stored.
+It is rather sent as part of the password link.

 This means that even if someone has access to the Redis store, the passwords are still safe.

 ## Requirements